xiergo/DockQcomplex/README.md

 Type `python dockq_complex.py -h` to view usage page:

 ```
-usage: dockq_complex.py [-h] pred_pdb truth_pdb_dir pdb_id
+usage: dockq_complex.py [-h] [--pdb_id PDB_ID] [--key KEY] [--debug_mode] pred_pdb_path truth_pdb_path

 Calculate DockQ for protein complex

 positional arguments:
-  pred_pdb       a pdb file containing predicted structures of all chains
+  pred_pdb_path    a pdb file containing predicted structures of all chains
-  truth_pdb_dir  a directory containing all ground truth pdb files, with each file corresponding to one chain
+  truth_pdb_path   a directory containing all ground truth pdb files, with each file corresponding to one chain, or it can also be a pdb file consisting of all chains
-  pdb_id         PDB id, all files in "truth_pdb_dir" with the pattern "pdb_id***pdb" (excluding pred_pdb) will be recognized as ground truth pdbs

 optional arguments:
   -h, --help       show this help message and exit
+  --pdb_id PDB_ID  PDB id, if "truth_pdb_path" is a directory, all files in "truth_pdb_path" with the pattern "pdb_id***pdb" (excluding pred_pdb_path) will be recognized as ground truth pdbs
+  --key KEY        output directory identifier
+  --debug_mode     it will print and save intermediate results with this mode on

 ```

 This is an example: